-- Base salary increases to all NEOs based on analysis of external market data; - Continued utilization of the short-term annual incentive EVA® plan.
-Target incentive opportunity percentages changed for all NEOs except Mr. Hayes, whic increased to bring their total pay and total direct compensation more in line with market; - Continued utilization of the long-term cash incentive plan for all NEOs.
-LTCIP targets for the 2014-2016 cycle were defined as a fixed dollar amount and the m of the target value of long-term incentive vehicles was targeted 20% for LTCIP, 40% for SARS and 40% for PC-RSUs for all NEOs; and - Continued utilization of PC-RSUs and SARs awards.
-As outlined above, the performance measure and degree of vesting for the 2014-2016 PC-RSU awards based on a future target value of absolute EVA® dollars generated in excess of Ball's 9% after-tax hurdle rate as the capital charge, relative to compound growl rate targets achieved over a three-year period.
-PC-RSU awards for 2014-2016 have a potential outcome to executives of 0% to 200%.
+- · Base salary based on analysis of external market data and the Company's pay philosophy; - Continued utilization of the short-term annual incentive EVA® plan; - Continued utilization of the long-term cash incentive plan.
+LTCIP targets for the 2017-2019 period were defined as a fixed dollar amount and the mix of the target value of long-term incentive vehicles was targeted 20% for LTCIP, 40% for SARs and 40% for PC-RSUs for all NEOs; and - Continued utilization of PC-RSUs and SARs awards.
+As outlined above, the performance measure and degree of vesting for the 2017-2019 PC-RSU awards is based on a future target value of absolute EVA® dollars generated in excess of Ball's internal 9% after-tax hurdle rate as the capital charge, relative to compound growth rate targets achieved over a three-year period.
+PC-RSU awards for 2017-2019 have a potential outcome to executives of 0% to 200%.

-The Committee is confident that our executive compensation program, along with our management-as-owners culture and our pay-for-performance philosophy, hav directly contributed to the successful performance of the business and resulted in an executive team closely aligned with shareholders.
+The Committee is confident that our executive compensation program, along with our management-as-owners culture and our pay-for-performance philosophy, have directly contributed to the successful performance of the business and resulted in an executive team closely aligned with shareholders.